Kilik6349/uniswap-sdk-java/README.md

 ## Cleaning the files generated.

-To clean the downloaded git directory only run `mvn generate-sources -Pproject-clean` To clean the generated contracts code only run `mvn clean`
+To clean the downloaded git directory only run `mvn generate-sources -Pproject-clean`.
+To clean the generated contracts code only run `mvn clean`.